owhite/Arduino-PID-control/README.md

 * `zero` - sets the encoder counter to zero.
 * `probe_device` - returns a name for the device, in this case "PID_device".
 I like this when multiple devices are hanging off the same computer, then my python code can poll all the devices and find the one it's interested in.

+Note: you can use all of those commands in the serial terminal of the arduino IDE.
+To give it a try go to Tools-->serial monitor.

 Moving on.
 The `setup()` function is not particularly interesting.
 The function cal `recoverPIDfromEEPROM();` handles retrieving the variables `kP`, `kI`, and `kD` from the eeprom.
 The `loop()` function looks like this:

 Hopefully you're familiar with state machines.
 These are really handy if you get tired of having `if {this1} else if {this2} else if {this3}...`.
 There are some super fast programs for things like balancing robots that use state machines.
 The basis of this section is the switch statement.
 Where: